rjfjohnson/imgx/README.md

 If you find this package useful, you can support it for free by giving it a thumbs up at the top of this page.

-Congrats you finished your setup for ImgX,
+Congrats you finished your setup for ImgX.

 # FAQs